CRC @ 25

 The United Nations Convention on the Rights of the Child (UNCRC) is the most widely ratified convention in the world, just three countries have failed to ratify.
 The Convention provides a holistic guidance for a normative framework for national legislation and policy concerning children; this considers their rights to survival, development, protection and participation.

-Stay tuned to our website, Facebook, Twitter and Instagram for more details about our upcoming activities to celebrate the 25th Anniversary of the CRC in Sri Lanka!
+Please keep consulting to our website, Facebook, Twitter and Instagram for more details about our upcoming activities to celebrate the 25th Anniversary of the CRC in Sri Lanka!